mbharanya/Learning-Scala/Learning.md

 - `AnyRef` represents reference types.
 All non-value types are defined as reference types.
 Every user-defined type in Scala is a subtype of `AnyRef`.
 If Scala is used in the context of a Java runtime environment, `AnyRef` corresponds to `java.lang.Object`.

 - `require` throws `IllegalArgumentException` and `assert` throws `AssertionError`.

+- Currying
+_Methods may define multiple parameter lists.
+When a method is called with a fewer number of parameter lists, then this will yield a function taking the missing parameter lists as its arguments._

+- 1. A Functor is a structure with a map function.
+  2. A Monad is a structure with a flatMap function.